PaddlePaddle/PaddleOCR/doc/doc_en/multi_languages_en.md

 <a name="Custom_training"></a>
 ## 3 Custom Training

-PPOCR supports using your own data for custom training or finetune, where the configuration file can refer to [French model](../../configs/rec/multi_language/rec_french_lite_train.yml)
+PaddleOCR supports using your own data for custom training or finetune, where the configuration file can refer to [French model](../../configs/rec/multi_language/rec_french_lite_train.yml)
 Modify the training data path, dictionary and other parameters.

 For specific data preparation and training process, please refer to: [Text Detection](../doc_en/detection_en.md), [Text Recognition](../doc_en/recognition_en.md), more functions such as predictive deployment,